Day 1 : Luang Prabang to Kiew Ka Cham (78Km) ( L,D )

 Cycle the 57km to Vang Vieng hopefully arriving early afternoon, spend

-afternoon to go caving or tubing on the Nam Song River or just relax.
+an afternoon to go caving or tubing on the Nam Song River, or just relax.
 The

 ride to Vang Vieng is a relatively easy day traveling through the lush greof rice fields.
 Vang Vieng is set in a prime location.
 Surrounded by

-limestone peaks, caves and rivers this town see its fair share of travelers
+limestone peaks, caves, and rivers this town sees its fair share of travelers

 but for good reason.
 Overnight in Vang Vieng.